Thanks for stopping by!

 My name is Annelise, but you can call me Annie.

 My collaborative story “A Feast for Lost Souls” won a James Beard Journalism Award, a Dart Award for Excellence in Coverage of Trauma, and the OPC’s Madeline Dane Ross Award for best international reporting showing a concern for the human condition.
-My work has been a finalist in Ruminate's VanderMey Nonfiction Contest and received notable mention in The Best American Travel Writing.
-I was a 2022-2023 Religion and Environment Story Project fellow, and I hold an MFA in creative nonfiction writing through Seattle Pacific University.
+Other work has been noted in The Best American Travel Writing.
+I was a 2022-2023 Religion and Environment Story Project fellow.

 Along with writing literary essays and magazine journalism, I work with clients to create content that sings.
 I’m also a runner, reader, rusty Spanish speaker, and general enthusiast.